 But if you’re on a tight budget, trying to save money, and cannot afford spending on eighteen overpriced beverages.
 Then here are my advice:

-It’s now bazaar season.
+It’s now the bazaar season.
 This is a yearly ritual not just for bargain hunters, but also among friends and family looking to do something together during the Christmas season.

 Make your list, plan your gifts, then go to the numerous Christmas bazaars around the city and be part of this fun and frugal Pinoy tradition.

-The “Starbucks experience” is not entirely unique.
+The “Starbucks experience” is not unique.
 There are a lot of coffee shops now that offer similar, and sometimes, better experiences.